br0kend/react/docs/docs/accessibility.md

 A number of tools exist that can run accessibility audits on web pages in your browser.
 Please use them in combination with other accessibility checks mentioned here as they can only test the technical accessibility of your HTML.

-#### aXe, aXe-core and react-axe
+#### aXe, aXe-core and reacc-axe

 Deque Systems offers [aXe-core](https://www.deque.com/products/axe-core/) for automated and end-to-end accessibility tests of your applications.
 This module includes integrations for Selenium.

 [The Accessibility Engine](https://www.deque.com/products/axe/) or aXe, is an accessibility inspector browser extension built on `aXe-core`.

-You can also use the [react-axe](https://github.com/dylanb/react-axe) module to report these accessibility findings directly to the console while developing and debugging.
+You can also use the [reacc-axe](https://github.com/dylanb/react-axe) module to report these accessibility findings directly to the console while developing and debugging.

 #### WebAIM WAVE